DrakirL/DrakirL.github.io/p10/class/bard.md

 When another creature within 60 feet of you fails a Test, you may use 1 Action to give that creature a Flair Die (which is a d4). <br>
 Provided that creature can see or hear you, you roll the Flair Die and add the result to their total roll, potentially turning the failure into a success.
 If the outcome is not changed, you don't expend a use of this feature.
 <br><br>
-You can use this feature a number of times equal to your Level?
+You can use this feature a number of times equal to your Charisma.
 You regain any expended uses after you finish a Rest.

 ### Level 1: Bard Subclass
 You choose a Bard Subclass and gain its Level 1 Features.

 ### Level 2: Jack of All Trades
-When you make a Check using a Skill you lack Proficiency in, you may add half of your Level to your roll anyways.
+OLD: [When you make a Check using a Skill you lack Proficiency in, you may add half of your Level to your roll anyways] Use Magic Skill in place of other checks?
+Set a "Minimum Skill Value"? <br>
+Gain 1 Skill point, learn 1 Spell, and gain Training?

 ### Level 2: Song of Rest?
 During a Rest, you may soothe or entertain your party through some form of performance. <br>
-After you finish the Rest, you and each creature who enjoyed your performance regains HP equal to your Flair Die.
+After you finish the Rest, you and each creature who enjoyed your performance may roll your Flair Die and add it to their Rest HP.
+(PHRASING?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Bard Subclass. <br>
 In addition, your Flair Die is now a d6.

-### Level 4: ???
+### Level 4: Jack of All Trades?
 ???

 ### Level 5: Subclass Feature